Laptop Mag Verdict

 Viciously vivid display

 Why you can trust Laptop Mag Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Meet my new favorite toy: The MSI GS75 Stealth.
 For $2,999 (starting at $2,099), this baby will give you everything you ever wanted in a slim gaming laptop.
 The GS75 Stealth's incredibly stunning design is packed with a powerful Nvidia RTX 2080 Max-Q GPU, a vivid 17.3-inch, 144-Hz panel and a great pair of top-firing Dynaudio speakers.
-We even gave the GS75 Stealth a spot on our Best VR-Ready Laptops page.
+We even gave the GS75 Stealth a spot on our best VR-ready laptops and best RTX 2080 gaming laptops pages.
 The only downside is that its battery life is below average and it runs pretty hot while gaming.
 But overall, the GS75 Stealth is a fantastic premium gaming laptop that packs a ton of power into a svelte design.

 Price and Configuration Options

 The MSI GS75 Stealth I tested costs $2,999 and comes with an Intel Core i7-8750H processor, an Nvidia GeForce RTX 2080 Max-Q GPU with 8GB of VRAM, 32GB of RAM and a 512GB SSD.